JUSTICE WITH HOPE

-Alternatives to Incarceration for Substance Use Disorder
+Alternatives to Incarceration for SUD

 Evidence-based clinical programs that reduce recidivism, lower costs, and give courts a credible alternative to jail for substance use disorder cases

-Why Incarceration Alone Doesn't Work for Substance Use Disorder
+Incarceration Alone Doesn't Work for Substance Use Disorder

 Substance use disorder is a chronic health condition.
 Incarcerating someone for behavior driven by addiction does not address the underlying cause — it delays it.
 Without clinical intervention, the cycle continues: release, relapse, reoffense, re-incarceration.